An equivariant compactification for adjoint reductive group schemes: Recollection of wonderful compactifications

-Recall that, by the Bruhat decomposition \cite[Theorem~8.3.8]{linearalgrpSpringer}, we have $G= \Omega_G \cdot\Omega_G$, where $\Omega_G\coloneq U^-\times T\times U^+$ is the big cell of $G$.
+Recall that, by \cite[\S~5.1 Lemma~4]{BLR} or (in a much greater generality) \cite[exposé~VI$_A$, proposition~0.5]{SGA3I}, we have $G= \Omega_G \cdot\Omega_G$, where $\Omega_G\coloneq U^-\times T\times U^+$ is identified with the big cell of $G$ via group multiplication.
 Moreover, by the proof of the Existence Theorem (see \cite[exposé~XXV]{SGA3III}), $G$ is constructed as a quotient of $\Omega_G\times\Omega_G$.
-Hence, \Cref{translationbigcell} suggests that the wonderful compactification $X$ might be constructed as a quotient of $G\times\overline{\Omega}\times G$, which will be done in the following chapters.
-Note that in \emph{loc. cit.}, the Existence Theorem for split reductive group scheme is proved assuming that the corresponding result over the complex numbers is known.
-However, we will see in the following two chapters, the construction of our compactification for split reductive group scheme of adjoint type does not depend on the existence of the classical wonderful compactification over an algebraically closed field.
+Hence, \Cref{translationbigcell} suggests that the wonderful compactification $X$ might be constructed as a quotient of $G\times\overline{\Omega}\times G$, which will be done in the following sections.
+Note that in \emph{loc. cit.}, the Existence Theorem for split reductive group schemes is proved assuming that the corresponding result over the complex numbers is known.
+However, as we will see in the following two sections, the construction of our compactification for split reductive group schemes of adjoint type does not depend on the existence of the classical wonderful compactification over an algebraically closed field.